Vitina, Ljubuški

 Vitina is a village in Bosnia and Herzegovina.
 According to the 1991 census, the village is located in the municipality of Ljubuški.

+Geography

+It is located in the Ljubuško polje.

+There is no official weather shelter of the Federal Hydrometeorological Institute of Bosnia and Herzegovina, but air temperature data is available by the amateur measurements.

 Demographics

 According to the 2013 census, its population was 1,951.